app-sre/git-partition-sync-consumer/README.md

 ### Optional
 * RECONCILE_SLEEP_TIME - time between runs. defaults to 5 minutes (5m)
-* WORKDIR - local directory where io operations will be performed
+* WORKDIR - local directory where io operations will be performed. defaults to `/working`

 ## Execute
 ```